1967 European Cup final: Celtic

-Inter Milan
+Internazionale

-Inter Milan had won the 1965–66 Serie A, their tenth title, by four points over second placed Bologna.
+Inter Milan had qualified for the competition as champions of the 1965–66 Serie A, their tenth title, finishing four points ahead of runners-up Bologna.
 As a result of this, they qualified for the European Cup and their first round opponents were Soviet side Torpedo Moscow.
 Inter won the first leg 1–0, thanks to an own goal by Valery Voronin before drawing 0–0 in Russia.
 Their second round opponents were Vasas of Hungary, Inter won 2–1 at home, with goals from Carlo Soldo and Mario Corso, while Lajos Puskás had scored for the visitors.
 Two goals from Sandro Mazzola gave Inter the victory in the second leg.

 Inter beat six-time champions and holders Real Madrid in the quarter-finals.
 Inter won 1–0 at home, through a Renato Cappellini goal.
 Before defeating Madrid 2–0 in Spain, thanks to another goal from Cappellini, and an own goal from Ignacio Zoco.
 In the semi-finals.
 Inter faced Bulgarian side CSKA Red Flag (now CSKA Sofia).
 Giacinto Facchetti scored for Inter, as they drew 1–1 at home, with Nikola Tsanev scoring for the visitors.
 Facchetti scored again in Bulgaria, but his goal was cancelled out by Nikolay Radlev, meaning that a play-off was needed to settle the tie.
 The play-off was supposed to be held in Graz, Austria, but CSKA were persuaded to let it be moved to Bologna in Italy, after they were offered a larger share of the gate money.
 The match was won 1–0 by Inter, thanks to a goal from Cappellini, sealing their place in the final.